top of page

 Tourist picked up the radio.
 “Copy that.”
 He slowed the car to a stop behind the truck.

 “You’ve caused a right fuss with the whole CPM ordeal,” Business called back to Davy, watching the road ahead.
 “We’ve never had the CIA breathing down our necks quite like they have been this past week.”
 He turned to face them both.
 “They’re good for their money, though, I’ll give them that.”
-He laughed, and Tourist joined in.
+He laughed abrasively.

 “Where are we going?”
-Cecilia asked hesitantly, finally mustering the courage to pipe up.
+Cecilia asked, finally mustering the courage to pipe up.

-“You, love,” Business said with a chuckle, turning forward in his seat and scratching his nose, “are in no position to be asking the questions.”
+“You, love,” Business said with a chuckle, turning forward in his seat, “are in no position to be asking the questions.”

 Cecilia looked to Davy for a response, but he was turned away, preoccupied with monitoring the stopped traffic around them.
 Their lane crept along faster than the others, at least, and finally, the sanitation truck ahead of them was given the signal to cross.